kofort9/mymusic/README.md

 - The bundled seed uses an Exportify CSV.
 To refresh after adding songs, re-export from Exportify, replace `Liked_Songs.csv`, then run `npx prisma db seed` (or `npm run refresh:library`).
 - If you prefer on-demand enrichment for new songs, enable the parse.bot SongBPM provider (`AUDIO_FEATURE_PROVIDER=spotify,custom`).
 The free tier allows ~100 calls/month, so keep the DB cache populated to avoid hitting the limit.
 - The Prisma DB lives at `prisma/dev.db` by default; keep it out of commits.
+- Parse.bot SongBPM implementation plan lives in `PARSEBOT.md` (integration is not enabled by default).

 ## 🛠️ Tech Stack